swiftlang/swift-foundation/Proposals/XXXX-subprocess-1.0.md

 ## Expand `FileDescriptorOutput`

-We propose expanding `FileDescriptorOutput` with two additional static properties, `.standardOutput` and `.standardError`, that redirect the child process's output to the parent process's standard output or standard error.
+We propose expanding `FileDescriptorOutput` with two additional static properties, `.currentStandardOutput` and `.currentStandardError`, that redirect the child process's output to the parent process's standard output or standard error.
 This is useful when you want to follow along with the process output rather than capturing it.

 ```swift
 extension OutputProtocol where Self == FileDescriptorOutput {